About the Junior Jets Program

 Junior Jets teaches youth, ages 7 to 11 how to skate ski and improve their classic ski skills through games and exercises.
 Specific skills learned (depending on current ability) include diagonal stride, double pole, V-1, V-2, up hills, down hills and turning as well as ski knowledge, safety and etiquette.
+We will start dry land with running and games in December and move to skis as soon as there is snow.

 Jets are encouraged to participate in the local ski races and in the Western States Ski Festival.
 Snow permitting Jets will go on an adventure ski – last year we skied down from Big Mountain.
 It is expected that registrants have some cross-country ski experience.
 First time skiers should register for Chet Hope Youth Ski League